Central Michigan vs. Florida International NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Central Michigan and its opponents have scored at least 56 points -- this matchup's over/under -- only twice this year.
+- Central Michigan and its opponents have combined for 56 points just two times this season.

-- Saturday's total is 2.7 points lower than the two team's combined 58.7 points per game average.
+- The combined points per game average of the two teams, 58.7, is 2.7 points more than Saturday's over/under.

 - These two squads surrender a combined 56.7 points per game, 0.7 more than this contest's over/under.

-- The Chippewas and their opponents have scored an average of 58.3 points per game in 2021, 2.3 more than Saturday's total.
+- Chippewas games this season feature an average total of 58.3 points, a number 2.3 points higher than Saturday's over/under.

-- The 54.8 PPG average total in Panthers games this season is 1.2 points fewer than this game's over/under.
+- In 2021, games involving the Panthers have averaged a total of 54.8 points, 1.2 fewer than this game's set over/under.

 Central Michigan Stats and Trends

-- Central Michigan has two wins against the spread in three games this year.
+- Thus far this season Central Michigan has two wins against the spread.

 - The Chippewas have been favored by 10 points or more once this season and covered the spread.

-- Central Michigan's games this year have gone over the total in one out of three opportunities (33.3%).
+- Central Michigan's games this year have hit the over on one of three set point totals (33.3%).

-- The Chippewas score just one more point per game (30) than the Panthers surrender (29).
+- This year, the Chippewas score just one more point per game (30) than the Panthers surrender (29).

 - The Chippewas have turned the ball over four times this season, three more turnovers than the Panthers have forced (1).